 - Place a cookie sheet on the bottom rack of your oven.
 Preheat to 375.

 - Wash and dry your skillet well.

 - Coat inside of pan well with shortening or vegetable oil.

 - Place upside down in your oven on top rack.

 - Bake for 1 hour then turn off oven and let it cool naturally.

 Maintaining a well-seasoned cast iron skillet

 The biggest rule of cast iron cookware to is never use soap.
 NEVER.
 Let’s repeat that don’t use soap.
-That’s because dish detergent, dishwashers, scoring pads, and other cleaners can strip your pan of the seasoning that protects it from rust and makes your food not stick to the pan.
-You know that thick coating was hard earned.
+That’s because dish detergent, dishwashers, scouring pads, and other cleaners can strip your pan of the seasoning that protects it from rust and makes your food not stick to the pan.
+You know that thick coating was hard-earned.
 I know some of you are cringing at the thought of this one.
 You will get used to this one.

 - Remove debris from your cast iron using chainmail for the best results.
 Yep, like a night in shining armor used to wear.